-In this article, you can find my top recommendations for the best things to do and to see in Singapore, one of the most incredible cities in the world.
+In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 In my previous article, I talked a bit about Singapore and why it’s such a unique city: you can find the best of the Asian continent without all the typical problems of many Asian cities, such as chaotic traffic and pollution.
 The most incredible thing is that Singapore is one of the most densely populated places in the world.